hantsy/jakartaee11-sandbox/docs/jpa.md

 mvn clean verify -Parq-managed-glassfish
 ```

-It utilizes the GlassFish Managed Adapter for Arquillian and runs tests on real Jakarta application servers.
+It utilizes the GlassFish Managed Adapter for Arquillian and runs tests on the real GlassFish servers.

 > [!NOTE]
 > For more information about Arquillian, visit https://www.arquillian.org.